 Just as Santa Claus makes his rounds with a sack of presents, the Three Wise Men also bore gifts in the form of gold, myrrh, and frankincense.

-Three Kings Day, or Epiphany, is one of the most important holidays on the Puerto Rican calendar.
-Traditionally, the island, and most of the Latin world, marked the eve of January 6 as the day to exchange presents rather than December 25, and kids would gather grass, hay, or straw in shoe-boxes for the Magi's horses or camels—a charming alternative to cookies and milk for Santa.
+Three Kings Day is one of the most important holidays on the Puerto Rican calendar.
+Traditionally, the island (and most of the Latin world) marked the eve of January 6, rather than December 25, as the day of exchanging gifts.
+In the olden days, children would gather grass, hay, or straw in shoeboxes for the Magi's horses or camels much like children in the US leave cookies and milk for Santa and his reindeer.

-The Three Kings are also a mainstay of Puerto Rican arts and crafts as they are among the most popular subjects for the island's santos, or handmade figurines of saints and other religious persons, and practically every souvenir shop worth its salt will carry some homage to them; traditionally, you'll find carvings and artwork of the three kings on horses instead of camels because the country folk in years past didn't know what a camel was.
+The Three Kings are a mainstay of Puerto Rican arts and crafts as they are among the most popular subjects for santos—handmade figurines of saints and other religious persons—and ever-present in practically every souvenir shop on the island.

 Expect to be surrounded by parades, festivals, and other merriments if you plan to be in Puerto Rico between Three Kings Day and Epiphany.
 The district of Old San Juan, specifically, is known to throw a beloved annual festival at Luis Muñoz Marín Park.
 The highlight of this event is when the Three Kings, themselves, make an appearance.
 They hail from Juana Díaz, the unofficial hometown of the Magi, and travel all around the island during the holiday season.
 Their stop in Old San Juan, though, is arguably the grandest of them all.